 With that, here are the first 7 of the 14 questions I ask myself when fixing and flipping houses!

 1. Do you know where you are in the real estate cycle?

 You want to start flipping when the demand starts to increase.
 Then you can sell when the demand is at its peak.

 2. Do you know the area?

-I bought a property at Harbor Cove Beach when I initially did not know the area.
+I once bought a property at Harbor Cove Beach when I wasn’t familiar with the area.
 So, I called real estate agents and asked them what problems they were most prone to see in local properties.
 Two things surfaced: a lot of houses had EIFS stucco, which is a form of stucco formed from styrofoam (something you want to avoid in more humid areas!)
 The second common issue had to do with the way the trees were planted.
 The roots severely affected the plumbing in some areas.
 Asking around is an easy way to make educated purchases and save yourself a lot of time, energy, and money!

 3. Would the home conform to FHA lending guidelines after repairs?

 The Federal Housing Administration has specific guidelines for properties that people must abide by when they receive loans through them.
 Interested buyers may be ineligible for your property if you don’t do your homework and ensure the house abides by FHA guidelines!

 4. Will you make money when you buy?

 Don’t buy if the margins are too tight.
 The return formula I like to use is 10-20%.
 Essentially, for every $100,000 invested, you want to make at least $20,000 in profits after all expenses.